- Roxie Daggett

 This is our modern food marketplace and we've come to accept it as normal, and even settle for things that we aren't certain of.

-And while I will still always choose organic over conventional in a grocery store, I believe there is still a much better option.
-In fact, there has always been, and still is, another way to source clean, delicious and highly nutritious food... and it may not be far from your front door!
+Still I believe there may be a better option.
+In fact, there has always been a way to source clean, delicious and highly nutritious food not be far from your front door!

 10 Reasons to Seek Out Local Food

 By definition, local food is produced close to where it is sold and consumed.
 It by-passes large, traditional supply chains and emphasizes community relationships with growers and consumers.
 Good old-fashioned trust is exchanged for shiny packages and expensive labels.

 Let's take a look at 10 important reasons to source your food locally when possible: